tapnair/FusionVenter/README.md

 # Installation
 [Click here to download the Add-in](https://github.com/tapnair/ventMaker/releases/download/V0.1/ventMaker.zip)

-_Note that due to submodules used in this project you need to use the above link to download, unless you are familiar with using terminal commands to pull github repos)_
+_Note that due to submodules used in this project you need to use the above link to download, unless you are familiar with using terminal commands to pull github repos_

-Follow the [installation instructions here](https://tapnair.github.io/installation.html) for your particular OS version of Fusion 360
+After downloading the zip file follow the [installation instructions here](https://tapnair.github.io/installation.html) for your particular OS version of Fusion 360

+# Usage
 Documentation to come later.
 For now:

-# Usage
 Select a sketch point to use as the center of the vent.
 The sketch point must lie on a planar face (not a reference plane) The face of the sketch will determine the component for the feature